afg1/pride-chatbot/documents/pride/markdown/pridesubmissiontool/content.md

 > Note: If you have more than one ‘RESULT’ file then you can pick the ‘Apply to all’ box for replicating species and tissue information (if applicable) instead of replicating this information many times.

-In most cases the metadata annotation you may be looking for can be available in the drop-down menu, since the elements of the drop-down menus have been selected based on frequency of these terms in existing datasets.
+In most cases the metadata annotation you may be looking for can be available in the drop-down menu, since the elements of the drop-down menus have been selected based on the frequency of these terms in existing datasets.
 However, sometimes the annotations you are looking for may not be available from the drop-down lists.

 If that’s the case, you have to select the OLS (Ontology Lookup Service) panel and search for the corresponding annotation you want to provide.
 In the case of the more extensive searches you need to click on the “other” options on the bottom of the drop-down menu.
 For instance, if you have samples coming from e.g. the fish Grayling (Thymallus thymallus) this species name is not available from the drop-down list menu.
 You have to click on _Other species_ and search for 'Thymallus thymallus' in the OLS panel.